Trace Anomaly of Weyl Fermions via the Path Integral: Conclusion

 \section{Conclusion}

 We investigated the trace anomaly of a free Weyl fermion in a curved space which gave rise to some controversy recently as some authors found a term proportional to the Pontryagin density $\RRt$, as reviewed in \cite{Bonora:2022izj}.
 The results found in the literature for $d=4$, as we point out, do not only violate $P$ and $CP$ but also $CPT$ because of the purely imaginary prefactor.
 Handling Weyl fermions is technically subtle and requires care as the Weyl determinant is ill-defined. {We use the method of proper time regularisation building on earlier work by Leutwyler (\SEC\ref{sec:proper}) and develop the Fujikawa method for a two-component Weyl fermion (\SEC\ref{sec:Fujikawa}), where it is not the Weyl determinant but its well-defined variation which is used.
 This allows us to perform the computation in a rather compact manner from which our main result follows: the trace anomaly of the Weyl fermion is half the one of a Dirac fermion and therefore no Pontryagin density $\RRt$ is present.} We have further checked that the diffeomorphism and the Lorentz anomalies are absent which is a consistency check on our regularisation since these anomalies are known to be absent in $d = 4\;(\textrm{mod } 4)$ \cite{Alvarez-Gaume:1983ihn}.
 In \SEC\ref{sec:d} we have concluded that no parity-odd term can appear in any even dimension for a free Weyl fermion.
 In \SEC\ref{sec:comments} we have attempted to compare to the literature and thereby hope that our findings are helpful in settling the controversy.
-An investigation of the anomalies from a completely different viewpoint is postponed to a forthcoming paper \cite{QLZ23}.
+An investigation of the anomalies from a completely different viewpoint is presented in \cite{Larue:2023qxw}.

 Our findings do not mean that a $\RRt$-term could not play a role in fundamental physics.
-It can arise from sources other than Weyl fermions as studied in extensions of gravity \cite{Alexander:2009tp}, it may appear in conjunction with axions \cite{Dvali:2013cpa,Alonso:2017avz} or more generally in connection with $P$- and or $CP$-violation e.g. \cite{Deser:1980kc}.
+It can arise from sources other than Weyl fermions as studied in extensions of gravity \cite{Alexander:2009tp}, it may appear in conjunction with axions \cite{Dvali:2013cpa,Alonso:2017avz}, more generally in connection with $P$- and $CP$-violation e.g. \cite{Deser:1980kc} and we note that it has been debated in the context of conformal field theories \cite{Coriano:2023cvf}.
 Further exploration is left to future work.